TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 #### Parameters
 See [Derivative.ca wiki documentation](https://docs.derivative.ca/Palette:pointGenerator).

-At runtime and in realtime, the user can update the parameters to have an impact on the system.
+At runtime and in real-time, the user can update the parameters to have an impact on the system.

 #### Inputs
 None